Is it time to rebrand? Top reasons to make the change

 1. Cost considerations

 Rebranding can be expensive, especially if you’re planning a complete overhaul.
 It’s essential to understand your financial readiness before committing to any changes.
 From redesigning logos to hosting launch parties, make sure you have a solid budget and a clear plan to avoid unnecessary expenses.
-And throughout the process, be sure to tick to your strategy to keep costs in check.
+And throughout the process, be sure to stick to your strategy to keep costs in check.

 2. Alienating existing customers

-Start by conducting thorough market research and surveys to gauge how customers perceive your brand – this feedback is invaluable in shaping a rebrand that resonates with your audience and keeps them around.
+Start by conducting thorough market research and surveys to gauge how customers perceive your brand.
+This feedback is invaluable in shaping a rebrand that resonates with your audience and keeps them around.

 3. Ensuring brand consistency

 For both globally recognised brands and small businesses, maintaining consistency across multiple channels during a rebrand can be overwhelming.
 If you approach this without a clear strategy, you risk incurring extra costs and delays.
 Even small visual elements, like letterheads and email signatures, can easily fall through the cracks, leading to confusion and distrust.
+Making sure everyone’s aligned on your copywriting style goes a long way to ensuring you always sound like you, too.

 4. Managing perceptions – internally and externally